YEI UCAS free application guide for 2027 entry.

 This is good, but it would be nice to see the same level of reflection applied to academic topics – this student has spent more time talking about football than about history.”

-What this looks like in practice:
+What this might look like in practice:

-The key: don’t just list research.
+Do not just list research.
 Use it.

 Q3: